battle-tactics-strategies

 Asymmetric Warfare and Information Age Adaptation

-Today, the People’s Liberation Army (PLA) continues to incorporate Taoist-style flexibility into its doctrine.
+Today, the People's Liberation Army (PLA) continues to incorporate Taoist-style flexibility into its doctrine.
 Concepts like “unrestricted warfare” (as outlined by Qiao Liang and Wang Xiangsui) argue that modern conflict should not be limited to military means but should involve economic, diplomatic, and cyber dimensions.
 This mirrors the Taoist teaching that the wise warrior wins before the battle begins, by shaping the entire environment.
-The PLA’s interest in deception, electronic warfare, and psychological operations aligns with Sun Tzu’s legacy—and with the deeper Taoist disdain for brute force.
+The PLA's interest in deception, electronic warfare, and psychological operations aligns with Sunzi's legacy—and with the deeper Taoist disdain for brute force.
+The recent emphasis on "intelligentized" warfare—using AI and big data to achieve decision-making superiority—echoes the Taoist ideal of knowing the enemy and oneself comprehensively.

 An analysis of unrestricted warfare can be found on the RAND Corporation's study on Chinese warfare.